Why Should You Own The Trade Desk?

 2. Mobile Growth

 Most company’s these days, especially in China, are mobile first platforms.
 TTD realizes this and has planned accordingly.
 Mobile has taken off and now accounts for 1/3 of TTD’s revenue and it almost tripled last year.
-Just as Facebook re-trained all developers to focus on mobile, TTD has made sure to make mobile a focal point.
+Just as Facebook (NASDAQ:FB) re-trained all developers to focus on mobile, TTD has made sure to make mobile a focal point.
 Desktop is becoming outdated and mobile has been growing much more quickly.
 This is just another piece of evidence of TTD being at the forefront of innovation in this rapidly changing landscape.
 Innovation is a must.
 Even TTD’s CFO, as this quote reveals was surprised by the absolute growth in mobile.

 “Finally, mobile continues to lead our mature channels in terms of growth, with mobile video leading the way, growing at 171% year-over-year.
 Given mobile represents a scaled channel at just over a third of our revenue growth this rapid is something we had not predicted.” – q2 2017 earnings